fritzy/Dulcimer/README.md

 <a name='mo-bucket'></a>
 __bucket__

 This is the default bucket name for the model.
-Each method that interactions with the underlying database may override the bucket.
+Each method that interacts with the underlying database may override the bucket.

 ---